 - If the member of a competition team advancing to a qualifying, state, regional, or national competition is unable to attend that competition, that team may substitute another student from the roster in their place prior to the start of that competition.

-- Once a CCDC event has begun, substitutions or additions of team members are prohibited.
-A team must complete the competition with the team that started the competition.
+- Once a CCDC event has begun, a team must complete the competition with the team that started the competition.
+Substitutions, additions, or removals of team members are prohibited except for extreme circumstances.

 - Teams or team members arriving after an event’s official start time, for reasons beyond their control, may be allowed to join the competition provided a substitution has not already been made.
 Event coordinators will review the reason for tardiness and make the final determination.